pamlane/streamsx.documentation/docs/beamrunner/io.md

 Beyond the service endpoint, the credentials for the service must be provided.
 The `--awsCredentialsProvider` option must be specified as a JSON format with a required `@type` field and `AWSCredentialsProvider` class as the value.
 It is recommended to use the [AWSStaticCredentialsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSStaticCredentialsProvider.html) along with the environment variables specified.

-Lastly, since the Streams Runner does not include S3 and AWS libraries in its installation, the jars must be specified in the `--jarsToStage` option.
+Lastly, since Streams Runner does not include S3 and AWS libraries in its installation, the jars must be specified in the `--jarsToStage` option.

 Below is an example of how to launch the `FileStreamSample`
 ```